 Sherry wines or Vinos de Jerez are Spanish fortified wines from the southern Spanish region of Cadiz.
 The wines come from what is known as the Sherry Triangle, three cities (Jerez de la Frontera, El Puerto de Santa Maria, and Sanlucar de Barrameda) that when placed on a map form a triangle.

 Sherry wines have been around for centuries and are some of the most interesting (and, possibly, underappreciated) wines in the world.
-In fact, Sherry was even mentioned in Greek texts in the 4th century B.C.
+Sherry was even mentioned in Greek texts in the 4th century B.C.

-Another fun fact about sherry is that it is a wine that's meant to be paired with food.
+Another fun fact about sherry is that it is wine that's meant to be paired with food.
 That's not to say you can't enjoy a glass of it on your own, but it truly comes alive when accompanying food.
 Below you will find the most common types of sherry wines and some suggested food pairings.

 01 of 08